marianogg9/nginx_proxy/README.md

 - Run nginx.sh script.
   - what it does?
 Installs the following packages: git wget gcc openssl-devel libssl-dev pcre-devel and of course nginx from.
   - and then what?
 It compiles VTS module.
-  - but..I don't want to compile it because I'm in a hurry.
-No worries, it's been already compiled and it's sitting right there for you to include in Nginx's config.

 ## How is it run?
 - Run api.py with python3.x (tested with 3.6) as a service or in stdout, I prefer doing it using a screen session, but whatever works for you.